 - Guides for when and how to use UX research and design techniques – including, usability testing, prototyping, wire framing, sketching

 - How to plan UX projects to suit budgets, time constraints and business objectives

 - Checklists to help choose the right UX tools and techniques for the job in hand

 Smashing UX Design is the complete UX reference manual.

 11. A Project Guide to UX Design by Russ Unger and Carolyn Chandler

-Russ Unger and Carolyn Chandler provide a canonical resource to young designers and organisations, by showing how to integrate UX principle into your project, from start to finish.
+Russ Unger and Carolyn Chandler provide a canonical resource to young UX designers and organisations, by showing how to integrate UX principle into your project, from start to finish.